ceramicnetwork/CIPs/README.md

 1. Update your proposal to **LAST CALL** status in the issue label and header.
 2. Gather community feedback and make improvements as required.

-> Last call period is a minimum of 2 weeks and a maximum of the amount of time it takes to address all major community concerns.
+*Last call is a minimum of 2 weeks and a maximum of the amount of time it takes to address all major community concerns.*

 #### 4. FINAL: Submit a PR for consideration